DanWahlin/CopilotAdventures/Solutions/CSharp/README.md

 # Sample names include: lumoria, algora, stonevale, temporal, mythos
 ```

-For example, to run the Lumoria challenge sample you would use:
+For example, to run the Lumoria adventure sample you would use:

 ```bash
 dotnet run [ algora | chamberofechoes | eldoria | lumoria | mythos | stonevale | temporal ]